RA-RRG: Multimodal Retrieval-Augmented Radiology Report Generation with Key Phrase Extraction: Methods

 \subsubsection{Model Architecture}

-To train a multimodal retrieval model using images and their corresponding lists of key phrases, we base our model on the architecture of TranSQ \cite{transq}, which adapts the DETR \cite{detr} training approach for sentence-level retrieval.
-Our model consists of a vision encoder, a DETR decoder, and a text encoder, as illustrated in Figure \ref{fig:method}(b).
+To train a multimodal retrieval model using images and their corresponding lists of key phrases, our model builds on the architecture of TranSQ \cite{transq}.
+TranSQ adapts the training approach of DETR \cite{detr} for sentence-level retrieval.
+Our model consists of a vision encoder, a DETR decoder, and a text encoder, as illustrated in Figure \ref{fig:method} (b).

-\paragraph{Vision encoder.} We aim to leverage the full capabilities of pretrained vision encoders.
-Two common pretraining approaches are vision-language pretraining (e.g., CLIP \cite{clip}) and unimodal self-supervised learning (e.g., DINOv2 \cite{dinov2}).
-Since these image encoders have complementary advantages due to their distinct training approaches \cite{cliptodino}, we fuse the output features from various vision encoders rather than selecting a single encoder.
-Specifically, we use channel concatenation \cite{eagle} to combine visual features.
-Each vision encoder follows a vision Transformer structure, so the output is a sequence of visual tokens.
-Since direct concatenation of these sequences is not possible due to different lengths, we reshape the 1D visual token sequence into a 2D format and apply 2D interpolation to align it with other model sequence lengths.
-We concatenate these token sequences channel-wise to create a unified visual token sequence, leveraging the unique advantages of each image encoder.
+\paragraph{Vision encoder} We leverage complementary strengths of pre-trained vision encoders obtained from different pre-training paradigms, including vision–language pre-training (e.g., CLIP \cite{clip}) and unimodal self-supervised learning (e.g., DINOv2 \cite{dinov2}).
+Rather than relying on a single encoder, we fuse visual features from multiple encoders using channel concatenation \cite{eagle}.
+All encoders follow a Vision Transformer (ViT) \cite{vit} architecture and output sequences of visual tokens.
+To address differences in sequence length, we reshape the token sequences into 2D feature maps, apply spatial interpolation to align their resolutions, and concatenate them along the channel dimension to form a unified visual representation.

-\paragraph{Text encoder.} Throughout training, for each image in the training dataset, key phrases extracted from the corresponding report are converted into text embeddings by the text encoder.
-Since we keep the text encoder frozen during training as \citet{transq}, the text embeddings for a training image remain fixed, which can result in overfitting.
-Inspired by NEFTune \cite{neftune}, which adds random noise to embedding vectors when fine-tuning LLMs, we also apply random noise to the text embeddings only during training.
-This noise $\epsilon$ is sampled from a uniform distribution in the range [-1, 1] and scaled by $1/\sqrt{d}$ for the embedding dimension $d$.
-Additionally, we apply L2 normalization to the text embeddings.
-For inference, we build a vector database of embeddings from all key phrases in the training dataset to facilitate retrieval.
+\paragraph{Text encoder} During training, the text encoder converts key phrases, extracted from the report corresponding to each training image, into text embeddings.
+Since the text encoder is kept frozen as in \cite{transq}, the resulting text embeddings for each training image remain fixed, which can lead to overfitting.
+Inspired by NEFTune \cite{neftune}, which adds random noise to embeddings during LLM fine-tuning, we similarly inject noise into text embeddings during training.
+The noise $\epsilon$ is sampled from a uniform distribution in the range [-1, 1] and scaled by $1/\sqrt{d}$, where $d$ is the embedding dimension.
+We also apply L2 normalization to the text embeddings.
+For inference, we construct a vector database of embeddings from all key phrases in the training set to facilitate retrieval.